gwillz/rest-cli/README.md

 This tool is intended to be compliant with Hauchao's VSCode plugin so that requests can be sequenced via command line tools.

+There is no intention to extend features in this project beyond what is already capable in the plugin.
+Ideally, one can execute the very same files with the same environment interchangeably between the plugin and this tool.

+If you need extra features, feel free to fork this project.

 ## Usage
 ```sh